knpuniversity/contributing/knpu/documentation-bug.md

 ```

 I'll also go to PhpStorm and move us back into this main `contributing/` directory
-so we can see all of the test projects, symfony itself and the new `symfony-docs`
+so we can see all of the test projects, symfony itself and the new `symfony-docs/`
 folder.

 ## Hunting down a Bug